danforthcenter/plantcv/docs/CONTRIBUTING.md

 ```
 cd plantcv
 python setup.py test

+# Or you can just run a subset of tests to save time
+pytest tests/tests.py -k analyze # this will run all tests with "analyze" in the test name
 ```

 Add documentation for your new feature (see [Adding/editing Documentation](documentation.md) for more details).
 A new